fusion94/fusion94.org/src/content/blog/2026-01-15-warning-liquor-stars.md

 ## Introduction: When "Luxury Retail" Becomes a Liability

 Buying premium or collectible spirits online requires trust.
-These purchases are often expensive, time-sensitive, and emotionally charged—whether for a celebration, a gift, or a personal collection.
+These purchases are often expensive, time-sensitive, and emotionally charged, whether for a celebration, a gift, or a personal collection.
 When an online retailer presents itself as a high-end, professional operation, customers reasonably assume that fulfillment, communication, and refunds will meet that standard.